nonokangwei/Stable-Diffusion-on-GCP/Stable-Diffusion-UI-Agones/README.md

 * [How-To](#how-to)

 ## Introduction
    This project is using the [Stable-Diffusion-WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) open source as the user interactive front-end, customer can just prepare the stable diffusion model to build/deployment stable diffusion model by container.
 This project use the cloud build to help you quick build up a docker image with your stable diffusion model, then you can make a deployment base on the docker image.
-To give mutli-user isolated stable-diffussion runtime, using the [Agones](https://agones.dev/site/) as the stable-diffusion fleet management operator, Agones manage the stable diffussion runtime's lifecycle and control the autoscaling based on user demond.
+To give mutli-user isolated stable-diffussion runtime, using the [Agones](https://agones.dev/site/) as the stable-diffusion fleet management operator, Agones manage the stable diffussion runtime's lifecycle and control the autoscaling based on user demand.

 ## Architecture
 ![sd-agones-arch](images/sd-agones-arch.png)